 - i.
-The School-Parent Compact/Commitment to Excellence Contract - j.
+The School-Parent Compact - j.
 Bilingual staff or translators are available for interpretation and translation of important documents for limited English proficient parents/guardians and families of migratory children - k.
 School administration will meet with families who have limited English proficiency, families with members who have disabilities, families experiencing homelessness, and migratory families to provide information regarding support available to them [1116(f)]